as/etch/README.md

 ```
 --- FAIL: TestDeleteLastLineNoNL (0.03s)
-	etch.go:62: TestDeleteLastLineNoNL: failed
+	etch.go:64: delta: TestDeleteLastLineNoNL.png
 FAIL
 exit status 1
-FAIL	github.com/as/frame	0.092s
+FAIL	github.com/as/frame	0.125s
 ```

-We can look at the image to see what went wrong: `delta.png`
+We can look at the image to see what went wrong: `TestDeleteLastLineNoNL.png`

 ![paint](img/delta.png)